We can all speak. We speak everyday to our colleagues, our teams, our partners and our friends. It feels natural and words come easy.

 Why does it happen?

 Everybody wants to look smart.
-So do you.
+And, so do you.
 That’s why you want to tell your listeners everything you know about the topic at hand.
-Hoping this will impress them.
-But you forget that first you must inspire them to help them remember your talk.
-When you data-dump you fail to connect.
+Because you hope this will impress them.
+But you forget that first, you must inspire them so they feel curious to know more.
+Some speakers still data-dump, and then of course you fail to connect.

 What should you do instead

 Inspire your audience and connect with them.
 Focus on the one idea you want people to remember.
 Be very clear about that.
 Stick to that idea.
 Look at it from all angles.
-And make your talk relevant to your audience.
+Choose the angle that will captivate your audience.
+That’s how you start making your talk relevant to your audience.

 6. Now what?

 Ask someone you trust to point out which mistakes you are making.
-Then start correcting them.
+Then start correcting them one by on.
 Don’t be too hard on yourself.
-And remember practice makes perfect.
+And remember practice makes progression.